 Where we undertake phase 1 contamination reports in relation to property or business transactions, this assists the parties in avoiding the transfer of potential environment liability to them.

 Complete the short form below for fast, free quote, today.

 Adeptus phase 1 desk study reports provide concise but comprehensive assessment of the potential for a particular site to pose unacceptable risks to health or the environment, or be deemed contaminated land.

 This involves the collation of detailed information required to develop a preliminary conceptual site model, including details of the site's historical use, likely contaminants of concern (if any), environmental setting and sensitivity of proposed use.
 This information is interpreted by our specialist contaminated land consultant and forms the basis of the preliminary risk assessment.

-The conceptual site model is central to phase 1 contaminated land assessment and using the source, pathway, receptor concept, clearly describes all potentially significant pollutant linkages thought to be present at the site.
+The conceptual site model is an important part of phase 1 contaminated land assessment and should clearly describe all potentially significant pollutant linkages (SPL) thought to be present at the site.
+SPL are based on the source, pathway, receptor concept.
 Qualitative risk assessment is then undertaken to determine the level or absence of risk is in relation to such pollutant linkages.

 Let us evaluate your requirements, creating a cost-efficient solution for you.